azarboon/ai-powered-cdk-best-practices/PROJECT_RULES.md

 - Additionally, ensure that related automation scripts, and all instructions in the `README` clearly enforce and document this requirement.
 They must describe how linting is checked, when it runs, and what developers need to do to comply.
 - All ESLINT*.md files must always be kept up to date.
 Before any commit, you must ensure all these files accurately reflect the current ESLint configuration, enforcement policies, and code practices.
 If these files are outdated or inconsistent, the commit must fail.
 After making any changes to the ESLint configuration or related code, you must update these documentation files to reflect the latest changes.

+### Commit

+- Do not commit anything automatically.
+Only commit when I explicitly run the git commit command myself.
+Each commit must be done manually; if I want to commit additional changes, I must run the command again.

 ### Comments

 - All code comments in JavaScript and TypeScript files must comply with the `plugin:jsdoc/recommended` rule set and the project's custom JSDoc rules.
 This includes providing valid, complete JSDoc comments with clear descriptions, parameter details, and return annotations where applicable.